Biography of Albert Chubak

 Always focused on development and education, he had an Eco Bee Box Hive at Research Triangle Park in Raleigh, North Carolina.
 His uniquely designed Eco Bee Boxes are in every state in the US and many countries around the world.
 Eco Bee Box was awarded the Most Innovative Company in Utah for Best of State 2014.
 He was also nominated in 2015 as Inventor of the Year in Utah.
 He was awarded the P. F. Thurber Award for Inventiveness by the Western Apicultural Society in 2017.
 In 2017 his mini hives were acquired by the USDA-ARS for research in a pollen study.
 In 2018 he traveled to Irbid, Jordan and met with hundreds of beekeepers and taught many beekeeping classes throughout the country.
 Videos of his equipment are in National Geographic and TV shows.
 He teaches natural beekeeping with high animal husbandry ethics.
 In 2018 he began writing for the American Beekeeping Federation magazine and is a writer for the Bee Culture magazine.
 He has produced his own publication that was awarded Most Innovative by the Western Apicultural Society.
 Currently he is producing a ground breaking publication that should be available later this year entitled "Do You Speak Bee?"

-He believes that his equipment makes it possible for even young children and seniors to enjoy beekeeping.
+He believes that his equipment makes it possible for even young children, those with handicaps, and seniors to enjoy beekeeping.
 The youngest to naturally raise her own queen and raise a colony was 5, the oldest was 89.
 He feels his Mini Urban Beehive (MUB) is the only "training wheels" available for beekeeping.
 His beehives are gorgeous and simple to use.
 These unique hives truly enable beekeepers to be sustainable, which today most are not.